Skip to main content

 aggregate_type: count_distinct

-In your transformation layer, you have defined the following materialized table, which has pre-aggregated the metrics daily:
+In your transformation layer, you defined the following materialized table, which has pre-aggregated daily metrics:

 Pre-aggregated table definition